====================

 For the complete source code, see GitHub.

-1. From G‑code to Tensors: Methodological Notes
+1. From G-code to tensors

 PrintDynamic treats every extrusion move as either: